 Seek Medical Care

 Another step you should be taking is seeking proper medical care.
-Medial documentation is excellent evidence and may sway your case in the right direction.
+Medical documentation is excellent evidence and may sway your case in the right direction.
 Make sure you’re using your own doctor and not anyone associated with your employer or anybody that you work with.

 It’s important that you act quickly if you work for an employer that has neglected to file a claim on your behalf.
 These systems have complicated procedures that require so many days’ notice before and after an injury.
-If they delay for long enough, your claim may be lost forever.
+If they delay long enough, your claim may be lost forever.
 Call now to pursue the compensation that you deserve!